List of Indian Premier League records and statistics: Narrowest win margin (by balls remaining)

-Teams have won off the last ball on 45 occasions.
+Teams have won off the last ball on 47 occasions.
 The first time this occurred was during the 2008 season when Chennai Super Kings beat Delhi Daredevils at the Arun Jaitley Stadium in Delhi.
-The most recent time a team with zero balls remainig was in 2025 when Gujarat Titans beat Mumbai Indians at the Wankhede Stadium in Mumbai.
+The most recent time a team with zero balls remaining was in 2026 when Royal Challengers Bengaluru beat Mumbai Indians at the Shaheed Veer Narayan Singh International Cricket Stadium in Raipur.